New Voices Competition 2023/2024

 New Voices Prize 2022/23

-The EJLS is pleased to announce its New Voices Prize for the academic year 2022/23.
-The €500 prize will be awarded to the author(s) of the best New Voices article included in issue 14(2) or 15(1) of the EJLS, due for publication in spring 2022 and fall 2023.
+The EJLS is pleased to announce its New Voices Prize for the academic year 2023/24.
+The €500 prize will be awarded to the author(s) of the best New Voices article included in issue 15(2) or 16(1) of the EJLS, due for publication in fall 2023 and spring 2024.

 New Voices articles are short-format contributions which offer emerging scholars an opportunity to present innovative ideas in a succinct, direct manner.
-New Voices submissions should be between 4,000 and 5,000 words (including footnotes), formatted in conformity with the EJLS Style Guide, and include a short abstract (150-200 words), a list of keywords, and a table of contents.
+New Voices submissions should be between 4,000 and 5,000 words (including footnotes), formatted in conformity with the EJLS Style Guide, and include a short abstract (150-200 words).

 See full guidance on submitting to the EJLS here.